4. Contributing to PyPop

 sudo apt-get install -y latexmk texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra texlive-luatex texlive-xetex

-2. build the LaTeX and then compile the PDF:
+2. build the LaTeX and then compile the PDF, using the nox command:

 3. the user guide will be generated in _latexbuild/pypop-guide.pdf